madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ---

 Datalog is arguably the simplest logic programming language there is.
-Depending on your background, you can see it as a principled SQL or a Prolog wih manners.
+Depending on your background, you can see it as a principled SQL or a Prolog with manners.
 It has recently become popular among the scalable program analysis crowd.
 Semantically, it is simple and clean, so it doesn't take many lines of Haskell to produce an (inefficient) implementation.
 I'll follow Richard Feynman's maxim: